 For commercial purposes, an arboricultural survey can inform the tree manager in decision-making and budget allocation.

-The UK Government recommend a minimum of 5 years between professional tree inspections.
+The UK Government recommends a minimum of 5 years between professional tree inspections.
 However, if you notice an obvious issue with your tree, you should contact an arboricultural consultant as soon as possible.

 If you or someone else spots any obvious defects or changes to your tree’s health or structure, an arboriculturist should be called to properly assess the tree.
 Major weather events can cause even healthy and structurally sound trees to become defective.
 For more information on managing your trees, please see the free guides published by the National Tree Safety Group.